 Below are links to the adopted ALUCPs.
 For plans or projects deemed complete prior to the dates listed below, please contact ALUC staff at 619-400-2462.

 The San Diego County Regional Airport Authority (SDCRAA) has developed an ALUCP Mapping Tool to assist local agencies and project applicants with assessing how the adopted Airport Land Use Compatibility Plans (ALUCPs) affect properties in the vicinity of airports in San Diego County.
-Note: it does not include the draft San Diego International Airport ALUCP layers.
 The Tool can be accessed here with the following login information:

 In addition, the digital boundary files and layers that the Tool is based on can be downloaded at no cost.
 The files have been organized by airport categories below.